 I’ll be brutally honest with this one: right from my very first years in school, there were quite a few situations when I didn’t dare to ask questions, especially when there was something I didn’t know.
 The truth is I didn’t want to look less intelligent or stupid in front of others.
 Teachers became an early symbol of authority, and I was afraid of punishment for getting bad grades.

-Much later, at work, I was still trapped into this behavior.
+Much later, at work, I was still trapped in this behavior.
 I didn’t feel comfortable to openly admit I didn’t hold all the answers and I still had to learn.
 I wanted people to perceive me as an expert, super smart, invincible and strong.

 But that’s not who I was as a child.
 Not even close.
 At the time, I didn’t have to wear any masks and pretend; there was no need for people pleasing so that people would like me more.
 I loved and approved of myself as I was, and other people’s opinion or validation of me was neither required or needed.